Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: Introduction

-The state-of-the-art for non monotone objective functions subject to a $p$-system constraint is much more recent. \citet{GuptaRST10} introduced a \textit{repeated greedy} framework, which can achieve an approximation factor of $1/2p$, as shown by \citet{MirzasoleimanBK16}.
+The maximin share results (Section~\ref{sec:mms}) rest on a further structural observation: if no available singleton is worth at least $\fmms_i/\theta$, then the remaining instance is automatically $\Omega(n)$-robust (a maximin share defining partition provides $n$ disjoint feasible sets of significant value), so the robust-instance machinery directly applies.
+When $\fmms_i$ is unknown---computing it is a hard problem in general---we show that an agent can efficiently compute a proxy value in $[\fmms_i/\theta, \fmms_i]$ by simulating $O(n)$ executions of the greedy Round-Robin protocol on copies of themselves, incurring only a constant-factor loss in the final guarantee.

+{\textbf{Related Work.}} There is a vast literature on optimizing a submodular function, with or without constraints, dating back to the seminal works of \citet{NemhauserWF78,FNemhauserW78}.
+For an overview of the main variants of the problem and the corresponding results, we refer the interested reader to the recent survey of \citet{BuchbinderF18} and the references therein.
+For maximizing a monotone submodular function subject to a $p$-system constraint, in particular, the simple greedy algorithm that adds to the solution the item with the highest marginal value in each step achieves an approximation factor of $1/(p+1)$ \citep{FNemhauserW78}, which improves to $1-1/e$ for the case of a cardinality constraint \citep{NemhauserWF78}.
+The latter is the best possible approximation factor, assuming that $\mathrm{P} \neq \mathrm{NP}$ \citep[see Theorem \ref{thm:Feige-hardness}]{Feige98}.
+Moreover, \citet{BadanidiyuruV14} showed that even for maximizing an \textit{additive} function subject to a $p$-system constraint, achieving an approximation factor of $1/(p-\varepsilon)$ for any fixed $\varepsilon > 0$, requires exponentially many independence oracle queries.
+The state-of-the-art for non-monotone objective functions subject to a $p$-system constraint is much more recent. \citet{GuptaRST10} introduced a \textit{repeated greedy} framework, which can achieve an approximation factor of $1/2p$, as shown by \citet{MirzasoleimanBK16}.
 The best known factor is $1/(p+\sqrt{p\,})$ by \citet{FeldmanHK23}, using the \textit{simultaneous greedy} framework.
 Simultaneous greedy algorithms bypass non-monotonicity by constructing \emph{multiple} greedy solutions \emph{at the same time}.
 This idea was first introduced by \citet{AmanatidisKS22} for a knapsack constraint and a $p$-system constraint in a mechanism design setting, and has been used successfully in a number of variants of the problem since \citep{Kuhnle19,HanCCW20,SunZZZ22,PhamT0T23,ChenK23}.
 The impressive versatility of this approach, however, became apparent in the recent work of \citet{FeldmanHK23}, who fully develop a framework that achieves the best known factors for a $p$-system constraint and multiple knapsack constraints combined.

-The very simple Round-Robin algorithm that we use as the basis for our Protocols \ref{alg:MRR} and \ref{alg:RMRR} is a fundamental procedure encountered throughout the fair division literature \citep{GW17,CaragiannisKMPS19,ManurangsiS21}, often modified \citep[e.g.,][]{AzizCIW22} or as a subroutine of more complex algorithms \citep[e.g.,][]{Kurokawa17,ANM2019}.
-For a discussion on the connection of our work with fair division and some further related work, see Section \ref{app:fairness}.